GeekTrainer/student-hack-resources/MoodDetectorWorkshop/Steps/ViewTheResults.md

 # Create a web page to view the results

-In the [previous step](./CallTheWebApiFromDesktop.md) you connected the photo taking app to the Web Api and tested it out, uploading a picture and seeing the results of the analysis in Cosmos DB.
+In the [previous step](./AlertTheUser.md) you alerted the user via the command line if sad faces are detected too often.
 In this step you will create a web page to view the data from the database.

 ## Rendering HTML